xapian/xapian-gsoc-proposal/proposal.rst

 **Describe any existing work and concepts on which your project is based.**

 I have read info about previous step of project and noticed following:

-	1) There are not automated way to transfer data from Omega to Letor
+- There are not automated way to transfer data from Omega to Letor
-	2) Letor has one click model with one algorithm inside, tested on one dataset So it is possible to improve ranking quality by developing these two points.
+- Letor has one click model with one algorithm inside, tested on one dataset

+So it is possible to improve ranking quality by developing these two points.

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**

 I have some experience in developing framework with many algorithms based on common dataset.
-Given the mistakes of that project, it is importatnt to collect and transfer data automaticlly, so that is why point 1) from previous paragraf is most critical.
-After the implementation of 1) it could be much easier to develop and test other click models or other algorithms for DBN.
+Given the mistakes of that project, it is importatnt to collect and transfer data automaticlly, so that is why first point from previous paragraf is most critical.
+After the implementation of first it could be much easier to develop and test other click models or other algorithms for DBN.

 **What other approaches to have your considered, and why did you reject those in favour of your chosen approach?**